Introduction

 The rising trend of strategic investments in lithium supply, exceeding $1 billion in 2023 from major automakers and producers, is exemplified by GM's $650 million investment in Lithium Americas and Albemarle's $110 million allocation to Patriot Battery Metals.
 These investments are driven by the imperative to secure battery raw materials.

 Simultaneously, the electric vehicle (EV) market is expanding, propelled by increasing global EV penetration.
-As EVs become mainstream, the demand for lithium will further increase, fuelled by the necessity for batteries, a substantial component of EV costs.
+As EVs become mainstream, the demand for lithium will further increase, fueled by the necessity for batteries, a substantial component of EV costs.

 With the current oversupply expected to decrease as demand continues to increase, lithium prices are anticipated to rebound, reflecting the cyclical nature of the market.
 The EV surge, propelled by lithium-ion batteries, is reshaping the automotive landscape.
 Despite initial challenges like high costs and infrastructure limitations, sustainability efforts within the supply chain are bolstering the argument for EV adoption.